-After keeping pet rabbits since childhood, I began my interest in breeding and showing dwarfs in 1995 and bought stock from Nigel Atkinson in October that year.
-I began breeding from the trio of rews I got, who were closely related to Harold of Haywood - a buck who did extremely well at Netherland Dwarf shows at all levels.
+After keeping pet rabbits since childhood, I became interested in breeding and showing dwarfs in the early 90s and bought stock from Nigel Atkinson in October 1995.
+I began breeding from the trio of REWs I got, who were closely related to Harold of Haywood - a buck who did extremely well at Netherland Dwarf shows at all levels.

 (l-r) Henry, the first sealpoint buck I bred from the Edwards' stock;